ristoryti/buzz-controller-for-PCSX2/README.md

   2. Click "Allow an app through firewall"
   3. Find Python and check both "Private" and "Public"

-**Check 2: Network**
-- Make sure your PC and phones are on the **same WiFi network**
-- Some guest WiFi networks block device communication

-**Check 3: IP Address**
-- Double-check your PC's IP address with `ipconfig`
-- Make sure you're using the correct IP in the browser

 ### Buttons don't work in PCSX2

-1. Make sure PCSX2 window is in focus (click on it)
-2. Check that you configured the controller bindings in PCSX2 settings
-3. Test that the keys work - when you press a button on the phone, the server should print messages
+1. Test that the keys work - when you press a button on the phone, the server should print messages
-4. Make sure the server is running **as Administrator**
+2. Make sure the server is running **as Administrator**
+3. Make sure PCSX2 window is in focus (click on it)
+4. Check that you configured the controller bindings in PCSX2 settings

 ### Blue button is pressing by itself or other similar input errors in-game
 - These bugs have been resolved in the PCSX2 release, check if you are on an older version.